ivanoats/just_enough_ruby/one/01_slide.md

 * readers, writers, and accessors
 * inheritance

-!SLIDE incremental
+!SLIDE smbullets incremental
-# What you may know already
+# What you may know

 * up to summary #5 of TryRuby.org
 * control structures